davidfraser/pi-spigot/README.md

 If this HTML code is opened in a web browser, the web browser will begin computing the digits of PI sequentially, and write them to the screen.

-(Former winners in the 1998 UCT Mathematics Competition in 1998 received a similar mug) This repository contains the source code that was written on the mug, and some associated code.
+This repository contains the source code that was written on the mug, and some associated code.

 You can view: